 Ideal Agent Persona

-Ideal for AI Agents like Claude and AutoGPT requiring advanced FAQ analysis and codebase reading capabilities.
+Perfect for AI Agents needing advanced FAQ analysis and codebase reading capabilities, such as Claude Code and AutoGPT.

 !
 Prerequisites & Limits